sad-emu/s3mu/README.md

-# s3mu
+# s3mu (Not yet working)

 This package is for a hobby project.
 Use at your own risk.

-Designed handle encryption and s3 upload/downloads.
+Designed to handle encryption and s3 upload/downloads.

 ### Requirements
 python 3.x (only tested on latest)